 Choosing between Valencia and Barcelona depends on whether you prioritize a high-energy global hub or a more balanced, affordable lifestyle.
 Barcelona is a fast-paced European capital with more top-tier universities and a massive tech and startup scene.
 In contrast, Valencia has a more relaxed Mediterranean pace and a strong student community without the overwhelming intensity and crowds of its larger neighbors.

 Practically, Valencia is the more budget-friendly option, with significantly lower costs for rent, groceries, and dining out.
-While Barcelona’s transport are more extensive, Valencia’s infrastructure is still more than sufficient for a comfortable student life.
+While Barcelona’s transport is more extensive, Valencia’s infrastructure is still more than sufficient for a comfortable student life.

-Finding the right accommodation is just as important as choosing the right neighbourhood.
+Finding the right accommodation is just as important as choosing the right neighborhood.
 Valencia's rental market moves quickly, especially around the start of the academic year, so knowing what to expect saves you time and avoids costly surprises.

 Start your search early.
 Demand peaks in student-heavy areas like Benimaclet and Mestalla from July onwards, ahead of the September intake.
 Starting 2 to 3 months in advance gives you more options and more negotiating room.